bharatbhusal/todo-list/README.md

 # Todo App

 Welcome to the React Todo Application project!
 This project is a simple React application configured with JavaScript to manage a todo list.
+The app has categories to filter the types of todos.

 ## Project Structure